Fale/laravelfaq/faq/logging/log-every-user.md

-# How can Ilog all user requests?
+# How can I log all user requests?

 You can do it like this: